Raising Clarrie Hall Dam

 why hasn't the new dam been started that the weed Shire bought the land for many years ago we need more water storage in the Tweed our population is rising fast.
 We have just seen the water shortage devastation so now is the time for that new dam to be built ready for the next drought that will happen and it will.

-ronbar asked about 4 years ago
+ronbar asked over 4 years ago

 In 2009/2010 Council engaged consultants MWH to prepare a series of reports to inform a Community Working Group and assist Council in determining a preferred option for the augmentation of the Tweed District Water Supply.